1. WHAT IS THE GUIDE ABOUT?

 That's obviously going to set you back quite a hefty amount if you are aiming for multiple copies of the whole lot.
 There's a tentative "Buyer's Guide" later in the article, but for now I'll just mention that there are several ways to get into the game without breaking the bank (unless you are a collector - in which case you are looking at an initial investment of upwards 2000$).
 This is of course nothing compared to the fact that I recently saw a BETA BLACK LOTUS (the most expensive MtG card) for sale on eBay for 249.999,00$.

-There are quite a few places where you can find older sets on offer, and there is a small, but good second hand market for Destiny singles and collections, both Facebook groups and stores that also have singles in stock.
+There are quite a few places where you can find older sets on offer, and there is a small, but decent second hand market for Destiny singles and collections, as well as Facebook groups and stores that also have singles in stock.

 Some of the more popular groups on Facebook for sale/trade/buy are:

 The second hand market is nothing like Magic where there are millions of potential buyers, but because of the relatively small player base, you might end up with loads of cards that will never see anything but the inside of a binder stocked away underneath your bed.
-Destiny doesn't feel like a good investment from a strictly monetary perspective.
+Destiny ISN'T a good investment from a strictly monetary perspective.

 5. WHAT ARE "CYCLES", "FORMATS" AND "ROTATION"?